dyne/Zenroom/docs/pages/rng-service.md

 stream consumption.
 The source and relocation audit allowlists only these call sites plus the RNG backend and VM lifecycle implementation.

+Legacy PQClean key-generation and encapsulation entry points that cannot accept caller-owned randomness fail with a nonzero result.
+Zenroom uses their derandomized or callback variants after filling coins through the VM service;
+the compatibility entry points never substitute a fixed seed.

 ## Entropy and backend selection

 For a VM without an explicit seed, `zen_entropy_fill` obtains all 64 seed bytes